damonitor/damo/USAGE.md

 once at the end.
 Meanwhile, the information of regions can be shown only once since it is the lowest level that not encloses anything.
 By default, record and snapshot head/tail are skipped if there is only one record and one snapshot.
-That's why above `damo show` example output shows only regions information.
+That's why above `damo report access` example output shows only regions information.

 ### Customization of The Output